-Was she, perhaps, caught up in an image of herself as a virtuous and loyal wife?
+Was she, perhaps, caught up in an image of herself as a virtuous and loyal wife that she created after her supreme sacrifice?
 Had she had not blindfolded herself, would she have judged herself as disloyal and thus fallen in her own estimation?
 Was her unrealistic expectation of herself partially instrumental in destroying the entire family?

 It’s dangerous, this thing – vice disguised as virtue.
 It can happen when we do not think through all the ramifications of an idea.
 It happens when the ‘virtue’ has complete social sanction and approval.
 To complicate matters, some disabilities and weaknesses are not always visible.
 And that makes them all the more difficult to spot and to handle.

 Related reading: Testing times bring out the best in relationships